jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/05-subsets.rst

 *  A Straight Subset, simply called a "Subset", refers to a collection of 'n' Candidates in 'n' Cells in a single :term:`House`.
-*  A "Bent Subset" is a collection of 'n' Candidates in n Cells spanning the union of two :term:`House`\s with at least one cell in the intersection.
+*  A "Bent Subset" is a collection of 'n' Candidates in 'n' Cells spanning the union of two :term:`House`\s with at least one candidate in the intersection.

 .. _found_str_subs: